postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 ---

-Postman's API documentation feature allows you to share public or private API documentation, that users can view in a web page.
+Postman's API documentation feature lets you to share public or private API documentation in a beautifully formated web page.

 Postman generates and hosts browser-based API documentation for your collections automatically in real-time.
 Each collection has a private and public documentation view, generated in real-time, using the data synced to our servers.

 To [access the private view](/docs/postman/api_documentation/viewing_documentation), click "View in web" in the Postman app or in the "Team Library".

-The public view is accessible in the public link, generated when you [publish your documentation](/docs/postman/api_documentation/publishing_public_docs).
+The public view is accessible in the public link and is generated when you [publish your documentation](/docs/postman/api_documentation/publishing_public_docs).
 This link displays right after your documentation is published.
 The documentation is also accessible in the "Published" dropdown in the private documentation view.

 ### Creating a documentation